PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

   * Check if all configured URL-filtering profiles are blocking the malware category
   * Check if all 'allow' security rules are configured with a security profile or group

-Unlike configuration skillets that can easy start with the difference between two configuration files, validation skillets are more open-ended.
+Unlike configuration skillets that can start with the difference between two configuration files, validation skillets are more open-ended.
 Therefore builders need to learn the mechanics of validation skillets to apply to their own use cases.
 This includes capturing outputs as variables and using them in boolean tests.